opensourcecorp/ezlog/README.md

 ## ANSI color output

 `ezlog` defaults to printing colored output.
-It will try determine if your terminal supports color output or not, though:
+It will try to determine if your terminal supports color output or not, though:

 ![Example log output in a terminal that supports colors](./img/example-color.png)